volcengine/APMInsight_iOS/README.md

 APMInsight_iOS is available under the MIT license.
 See the [LICENSE](https://github.com/volcengine/APMInsight_iOS/blob/master/LICENSE) for more info.

 ## Change Log
+### 3.3.2 (※Recommended※)
+* feature : add CDN information
+* bugfix : fix symbol conflict

-### 3.3.1 (※Recommended※)
+### 3.3.1
-* feature : Actively report the alog file to support the sampling rate
+* feature : actively report the alog file to support the sampling rate
-* bugfix : Fix the problem that Crash Binary Image is missing
+* bugfix : fix the problem that Crash Binary Image is missing
-* bugfix : Fix the stuck problem that may be caused by getting the disk size
+* bugfix : fix the stuck problem that may be caused by getting the disk size

 ### 3.3.0
 * bugfix : fixed the problem of circular call in Hybrid